AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/extend-component.md

 ## Update Card Sling Model

-To ultimately expose the values from the component dialog to the Angular component we need to update the Sling Model that populates the JSON for the `Card` component.
+To ultimately expose the values from the component dialog to the Angular component, we need to update the Sling Model that populates the JSON for the `Card` component.
 We also have the opportunity to implement two pieces of business logic:

 * If `titleFromPage` to **true**, return the title of the page specified by `cardPath` otherwise return the value of `cardTitle` textfield.
 * Return the last modified date of the page specified by `cardPath`.